denodrivers/postgres/docs/README.md

 initializing the client.
 The only requirement for this variables to be read is for Deno to be run with `--allow-env` permissions

-The env variables that the client will recognize are the following
+The env variables that the client will recognize are the same as `libpq` and their documentation is available here https://www.postgresql.org/docs/current/libpq-envars.html

-- PGAPPNAME - Application name
-- PGDATABASE - Database
-- PGHOST - Host
-- PGPASSWORD - Password
-- PGPORT - Port
-- PGUSER - Username

 ```ts
 // PGUSER=user PGPASSWORD=admin PGDATABASE=test deno run --allow-net --allow-env database.js